tidymodels/tidymodels.org/help/index.html.md

 * [__forum.posit.co__](https://forum.posit.co/c/ml/15): This is a warm
   and welcoming place to ask any questions you might have about tidymodels or more generally about modeling, machine learning, and deep learning.
-(You can also ask questions about the tidyverse and RStudio there, too!)
+(You can also ask questions about the tidyverse and Posit there, too!)

 * [__Stack Overflow__](https://stackoverflow.com/questions/tagged/tidymodels).
 You're probably already familiar
   with Stack Overflow from googling; it's a frequent source of answers to